Checking ‘The Doctor Who Fooled the World’ is true

 “The best way to avoid any lawsuit is to make it crystal clear to anyone who Wakefield goes to for money (telling them that it’s all lies, as he’s done twice before), that the story is true, has been checked at arms’ length from me, and no claim of defamation stands any prospect of success.”

-Some folks suckered by this manipulative individual fail to recognize that (unlike Wakefield) if I made up stuff I’d be professionally finished and, especially with England’s libel laws famously favorable to plaintiffs, might expect to lose my home to legal costs.
+Some folks suckered by this manipulative individual fail to recognize that (unlike him) if I made up stuff I’d be professionally finished and, especially with England’s libel laws famously favorable to plaintiffs, might expect to lose my home to legal costs.

 This story is so detailed and my reporting so persistent, moreover, that either it’s honest and correct — in substance and sting — or Wakefield must be victim to the most sustained barrage of malicious defamation in the history of the English language.